barryclark/jekyll-now/biofactory/class/7-spectrometer.md

 ## Photodiode array-based photospectrometer

-The photodiode array spectrophotometer files are stored in a [git repository](https://github.com/BioHackAcademy/BHA_Spectrophotometer) which you can clone or [download as a zip archive](https://github.com/BioHackAcademy/BHA_Spectrophotometer/archive/master.zip)
+The photodiode array spectrophotometer files are stored in a [git repository](https://github.com/BioHackAcademy/BHA_Spectrophotometer) which you can clone or [download as a zip archive](https://github.com/BioHackAcademy/BHA_Spectrophotometer/archive/master.zip).
+Instructions for building are found [here](/biofactory/class/7-spectrometer/spectrometer-guide/)

 ![CCD Array Spectrometer](/biofactory/class/7/CCD-Array-Spectrometer.png)